-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks This course will be an in-depth look at the processes and tasks needed to effectively maintain an enterprise level server architecture.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
+(3 Hrs.
+Lecture) 15 wks.

+This course will be an in-depth look at the processes and tasks needed to effectively maintain an enterprise level server architecture.
 Students will be introduced to shell scripting concepts across different operating system platforms including the system level modules needed for effective automation.
 Students will then design shell scripts to automate those system tasks in various scenarios including but not limited to: Windows Server, Linux Enterprise Server, and select Cloud based services.
 Students will then verify the effectiveness of their scripts best on manufacture and industry best practice recommendations.
-Prerequisites: CPT 166, CPT 127, CPT 130.
+Prerequisites: CPT 266 or one semester of programming (CPT 127, 130, 245 or 250).